densify-dev/Container-Optimization-Data-Forwarder/docs/Config-Variables.md

-The following table lists Prometheus metrics and their usage.
+The following table briefly explains the default variable values, environment and command line variable names.

+NOTE: IF THE CONFIG FILE IS FILLED OUT AND YOU PASS COMMAND LINE ARGUMENTS, IT WILL DEFAULT TO THE CONFIG FILE VARIABLES

 ## Variable Names
 | Name | Default | Environment Variable | Command Line Variables |